 The commitment of the university leadership to corporate relations is critical.
 The central administration must make it clear that establishing and maintaining durable relationships with industry is a priority for the university.
+The Over time, the amount of truly philanthropic support a university receives from a company will depend in part on the number and quality of non-philanthropic engagements.

-The value a company seeks from a university is rarely within the exclusive domain of the corporate relations office to deliver.
+value a company seeks from a university is rarely within the exclusive domain of the corporate relations office to deliver.
 By clearly charging the corporate relations office with coordinating the totality of a company's relationships on campus, campus constituencies - such as research centers, academic divisions, and faculty members - will be more likely to share information and collaborate with the office.